First, Flexible, Forward-thinking Unified Messaging — that's AVST

 Selecting a unified messaging solution that has the architectural flexibility to future proof your investment is another critical consideration.
-AVST uniquely offers four different architectural options in its Unified Messaging solution to ensure your organization has the maximum deployment flexibility today and, just as importantly, the ability to change the configuration of your unified messaging solution in the future based upon the evolving needs of your organization.
+AVST uniquely offers four different architectural options in its unified messaging solution to ensure your organization has the maximum deployment flexibility today and, just as importantly, the ability to change the configuration of your unified messaging solution in the future based upon evolving needs.

 AVST's Recommendation: Attend an AVST webinar on Unified Messaging to ensure that you fully understand the implications of deploying each different unified messaging architecture.

-Understanding the capabilities of each Unified Messaging solution you are evaluating is another critical consideration.
+Understanding the capabilities of each unified messaging solution you are evaluating is another critical consideration.
 What are the features and flexibility of the solution?
-Does it meet the requirements of your users that will be accessing the solution via the desktop, web, phone and/or mobile device?
+Does it meet the requirements of your users who will be accessing the solution via the desktop, web, phone and/or mobile device?
 Can you deploy different feature sets for different users?

 - Do I have to buy licenses for all employees in my organization?